apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/tips_and_tricks_robustness.md

 }
 ```

 **Avoid**: Not verifying an outcome.
-It can easily fail despite output claiming otherwise.
+It can fail despite output claiming otherwise.

 ```js
 async function submitPayment() {